 Motivation and the Brain

 There are many possible reasons for not feeling motivated.
-Everything from dreading negative consequences to finding something unpleasant to being too tired, injured, physically ill, or being in too much physical pain, fearing failure or negative reactions, just to name a few.
-But as anyone stuck in The Impossible knows too well, this is something different.
+Everything from dreading negative consequences to finding something unpleasant to being too tired, injured, physically unable, or being in too much physical pain, fearing failure or negative reactions, just to name a few.
+But as anyone stuck in The Impossible Task knows, this is something different.
 This is not about any of the customary reasons for choosing to put off or not do something.
 This is about not being able to do very much at all.

 Without enough dopamine, in the dorsal striatum, we don’t have the wherewithal to do even the routine tasks we once did automatically day in and day out without thinking.
 Like the woman who has done her dishes after eating all her life but now can’t “get to them.”
 To her embarrassment, they are piling up in the sink for days.
 Without dopamine in the dorsal striatum, she isn’t motivated to do anything.